 • In accordance with Faculty guidelines, the online assessment will have the same time duration as previous on-campus exams, but will contain less material.
 For example, if you were previously expected to answer the assessment paper in 3 hours in an on-campus exam, the content will be reduced so that if you were on campus you should be able to complete it within 2 hours.
 The duration of the remote assessment will remain the same (e.g. 3 hours) to provide flexibility for home working and to cover potential internet issues.

-• Papers will be available for download at 10.00 (U.K time) from the relevant MyPlace class pages on the day of the scheduled assessment.
+• Papers will be available for download at 10:00 (U.K time) from the relevant MyPlace class pages on the day of the scheduled assessment.
 Students who experience internet issues on the day of the assessment should contact the class lecturer as soon as the problem starts.

 • The recommended time adjustments agreed with Disability Services will apply for students with additional support needs.